tresni/IGES/README.md

 Quick access dynamically adjusts itself as you enter/leave giveaways.

+Highlights games on your wishlist in the Giveaways view

+Header scrolls with you as you move through infinite scroll.

+Hyperlink URLs in the forums.

 ## Todo

-* Highlight games on your wishlist
 * Show compatible OS (for Mac Users like me)
 * Show info on mouse over such as list of giveaways
 * Extend profile to show when giveaways are ending
-* Extend profile to show won more prominently (haven't won anything yet...)
 * Quick access actions should adjust the page with the new information

 Suggestions welcome.